 Around the Temple

 Maihar is a revered name in the world of Indian classical music.
-Maihar Music Gharana was established by renowned sarod player Baba Allauddin Khan under royal patronage and many renowned musicians in India have been trained in this school of classical music.
+Maihar Music Gharana was established by renowned sarod player and multi instrumentalist Baba Allauddin Khan under royal patronage and many renowned musicians in India have been trained in this school of classical music.
+With mastery over nearly 200 instruments his famous students are Pandit Rabi Shankar and Ali Akbar Khan.

 Take a Train from Katni or Satna.
 If you are travelling by road stop by on the way to Bandhavgarh or Chitrakoot from Katni.